Recent Visitors ...

 Sign up for walking dating and walking friends

 It is free to sign up and search the profiles.
 Just fill in your details, and then search our database of singles.
 The site can be used both as a walking club where you can meet single friends, or a traditional dating site where you can meet walking dates.
-For a quick guided tour of what the Outdoor Duo online walking and dating singles club has to offer, see our Home page.

 Finding that Perfect Walking Date